blokyk/make.nix/README.md

 - It's Nix.
 You know why you're here.
 I like Nix, you like Nix, we like Nix.
   Need I say more?

+[^name-origin]: From jyn.dev's [I want a better action graph serialization](https://jyn.dev/i-want-a-better-action-graph-serialization/):
+    > The nix evaluator doesn’t allow querying its graph at all; nix has a very
+    > strange model where it never rebuilds because each change to your source
+    > files is a new “input-addressed derivation” and therefore requires a
+    > reconfigure. **This is the main reason it’s only used to package software,
+    > not as an "inner" build system**, because that reconfigure can be very
+    > slow.